asynclabsxyz/learning/ethcli/README.md

 ## Exercise(s)

-When ganache starts the local blockchain it seeds a few test accounts with some Eth loaded in them.

-We will be using them to interact with the blockchain, so make sure you notedown the information it prints when you start the local ganache instance.

-Since `ethcli` is a wrapper around `web3.js`, you can find more information about the arguments for each subcommand in the documentation here https://web3js.readthedocs.io/en/v1.8.1/web3-eth.html

 1) `getBlock`
   1. `ethcli getBlock <blockHashOrBlockNumber>`
-  1. Parameters

-    `blockHashOrBlockNumber` - The block number or block hash.
+  1. `blockHashOrBlockNumber` - The block number or block hash.
 Or the string "earliest", "latest" , "pending", "safe" or "finalized" as in the default block parameter.

 ```